Everything You Need to Know About ICOs

-- Buy Ethereum via coinbase or GDAX if you want to go the extra step (there are a number of limitations on what you can buy out of the gate).
-Go to the “buy screen” on coinbase and buy some Ethereum (and then wait while the transaction happens; which can be over a week) or set a limit order in GDAX and then transfer your coins back to coinbase.
+- Buy Ethereum via Coinbase or GDAX if you want to go the extra step (there are some limitations to what you can buy out of the gate).
+Go to the “buy screen” on Coinbase and buy some Ethereum (and then wait while the transaction happens; which can be over a week) or set a limit order in GDAX and then transfer your coins back to Coinbase.

 - Set up a MyEtherWallet.
 See: How to use MyEtherWallet.
-TIP: You generally MUST use a “ERC-20 Token Friendly Wallet/Exchange.”
+TIP: You generally MUST use an “ERC-20 Token Friendly Wallet/Exchange.”
 MyEtherWallet is a simple and smart choice for an “ERC-20 Token Friendly Wallet,” but Ethereum Wallet will also work.
-Don’t use coinbase to send coins to the ICO (read the next step carefully)!
+Don’t use Coinbase to send coins to the ICO.
+Caution: read the next step carefully!

-- Transfer Ethereum from coinbase to MyEtherWallet (or another ERC-20 friendly wallet accepted by the ICO) using your public keys (your “wallet address,” not your private key) to “send” between wallets.
-TIP: Go to the accounts tab in coinbase, pick your Ethereum Wallet, click send (the QR code button on mobile), put in your MyEther Address, the transaction generally happens in minutes… but during ICOs it can take hours.
-See how to send/receive on coinbase FAQ.
+- Transfer Ethereum from Coinbase to MyEtherWallet (or another ERC-20 friendly wallet accepted by the ICO) using your public keys (your “wallet address,” not your private key) to “send” between wallets.
+TIP: Go to the accounts tab in Coinbase, pick your Ethereum Wallet, click send (the QR code button on mobile), put in your MyEther Address, the transaction usually happens in minutes, but during ICOs it can take hours.
+See how to send/receive on Coinbase FAQ.

 - Now register for the ICO, to do this you’ll need to enter your public wallet address along with other information.
 You’ll need to follow the directions on the site.
 TIP: Make sure you read the “white paper” of the ICO before you sign up.

 - Wait for launch day and follow the instructions (you’ll get instructions for the next step after the new registration closes).
-This will generally involve transferring ethereum’s “ether” (the token/cryptocurrency) from MyEtherWallet to the ICO’s public address in exchange for tokens AKA the ICO’s cryptocurrency.
-TIP: To send ether from MyEtherWallet you need to pay for “gas” (ether paid as a transaction fee).
-To send 1 ether you need at least .01 ether set aside for gas (gas is way cheaper than that, but you have to make sure you set aside enough, so .01 is a good rule of thumb).
-In other words, if you want to send 1 ether you’ll actually need at least 1.01 ether in your wallet (to cover the gas).
+This will usually involve transferring Ethereum’s “ether” (the token/cryptocurrency) from MyEtherWallet to the ICO’s public address in exchange for tokens AKA the ICO’s cryptocurrency.
+TIP: To send ether from MyEtherWallet you need to pay for “gas” (“gas” is ether paid as a transaction fee when you send ether).
+To send 1 ether, you need about .01 ether set aside for gas (gas is way cheaper than that, but you have to make sure you set aside enough, so .01 is a good rule of thumb).
+In other words, if you want to send 1 ether, you’ll need a little over 1 ether in the wallet you are sending it from (to cover the gas).

 - Once the ICO launches, they will send a token to your Ethereum wallet.
-Read our instructions of how to add the token to your wallet so you can send/receive the new token.
+Read our instructions for how to add the token to your wallet so you can send/receive the new token.

 - When you are ready to turn your new ICO-based tokens/cryptocurrency back into USD, things can get tricky.
 The company who offered the ICO may offer a service to transfer it back to ether, or you may have to trade the token on a token-to-token exchange that lists the token.
 The specifics differ per ICO.
-Generally though, you are going to have to sit on your token until it gets listed on an exchange that operates in your region.
-As a resource, CoinMarketCap.com generally lists the exchanges tokens are traded on (so look up your token there and then choose an exchange; See Kin as an example).
-TIP: EtherDelta.com tends to deal in ICOs, so they are generally a good first stop.
+Usually, you are going to have to sit on your token until it gets listed on an exchange that operates in your region.
+As a resource, CoinMarketCap.com lists the exchanges tokens are traded on.
+Look up your token there and then choose an exchange; See Kin as an example.
+TIP: EtherDelta.com tends to deal in ICOs, so they are a good first stop.

 That is the gist of it.
 It can be a little intimidating to go through all those steps and pump your info in along the way, but such is the nature of trading cryptocurrency and buying into an ICO.